mongodb/docs/content/migrate-sharded-cluster-to-new-hardware.md

 [tags]
 mongodb = "product"
 +++
+# Migrate a Sharded Cluster to Different Hardware

 The tutorial is specific to MongoDB 3.4.
 For earlier versions of MongoDB, refer to the corresponding version of the MongoDB Manual.